HJ35 MEng Mechanical Engineering / Advanced Materials (4 yrs)

 The second year covers the main mechanical engineering subjects with modules tailored to the mechanical engineering discipline.
 A total of 120 credits across two semesters.
 At the end of year two you have the opportunity to select from the wide list of options available for this theme.

 All modules below are compulsory.
 No optional modules to be undertaken in Year 2

 - Mathematics for Engineering and the Environment Part II

 In the third year the course includes a Individual Project, which is compulsory for this theme.
 In addition to the modules below, students can choose further optional modules to be undertaken between Semester 1 and Semester 2 from the wide list of options available for the advanced materials theme.
-Follow the link for a generic list of P3 optional modules available for the whole Mechanical Engineering programme.
+Follow the link for a generic list of optional modules available for year 3 of Mechanical Engineering courses

 - Individual project

 In the fourth year the course includes a Group Design Project, which is compulsory for this theme.
 In addition to the modules below, students can choose further optional modules to be undertaken between Semester 1 and Semester 2 from the wide list of options available for the advanced materials theme.
-Follow the link for a generic list of P4 optional modules available for the whole Mechanical Engineering programme.
+Follow the link for a list of the optional modules available for year 4 of the Mechanical Engineering courses.

 - Group Design Project

 Teaching and learning